-Clobetasol Propionate E; Clobex; Clobex Spray; Clodan; Cormax Scalp Application; Olux; Olux-E; Temovate; Temovate E
+Clobetasol Propionate E; Clobetavix; Clobex; Clobex Spray; Clodan; Impeklo; Impoyz; Olux; Olux-E; Tasoprol; Temovate [DSC]; Tovet

-- It is used to treat skin irritation.
+- It is used to treat skin rashes and other skin irritation.

 - Do not put on cuts, scrapes, or damaged skin.